What our Water Pollution lesson plan includes

 Students can then read through five suggestions of things they can do to prevent polluting water themselves.
 They can first reduce the amount of water they use when doing things like taking showers or brushing their teeth.
 They should also not dump paints, oils, medicines, or chemicals down the drain or into the toilet.
 Another suggestion is to encourage their parents to buy cleaning supplies that are eco-friendly.
 One other great option is to plant more trees and flowers.

 WATER POLLUTION LESSON PLAN WORKSHEETS

 The Water Pollution lesson plan includes three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
 Each one will help reinforce students’ comprehension of the lesson material.
 The guidelines on the classroom procedure page outlines when you give your students each handout.

 PREVENTION POSTERS ACTIVITY WORKSHEET

 Students will work with a partner for the activity.
 Using the supplies you provide, they will create a poster that encourages people to prevent water pollution.
-They will need to be creative and use words, images, logo, slogans, and so on to demonstrate why this is important.
+They will need to be creative and use words, images, logo, and slogans to demonstrate why this is important.
 In addition to a catchy title and the images and slogans, they should include facts that relate to the concept of preventing pollution.
-After they complete the poster, they will respond to three questions at the bottom of the worksheet.
+After they complete their poster, they will respond to three questions at the bottom of the worksheet.